pixl8/Preside-Documentation/docs/07.docs/01.content/02.markdown/page.md

 ---
-title: PresideCMS-flavoured Markdown
+title: Preside-flavoured Markdown
 id: docs-markdown
 ---

 The base markdown engine used is [pegdown](https://github.com/sirthias/pegdown).
 Please see both the [official markdown website](http://daringfireball.net/projects/markdown/) and the the [pegdown repository](https://github.com/sirthias/pegdown) for the supported syntax.

-On top of this base layer, the PresideCMS Documentation system processes its own special syntaxes for syntax highlighting, cross referencing and notice boxes.
+On top of this base layer, the Preside Documentation system processes its own special syntaxes for syntax highlighting, cross referencing and notice boxes.
 It also processes YAML front matter to glean extra metadata about pages.

 ## Syntax highlighting

 Syntax highlighted code blocks start and end with three backticks on their own line with an optional lexer after the first set of ticks.

 For example, a code block using a 'luceescript' lexer, would look like this: